 Many graduates are worried their knowledge won't be enough to become a teacher.
 If this sounds like you, don't be deterred by a lack of confidence: SKE courses offer a time-effective, financially supported route into the profession for candidates of all backgrounds.

 What is a Subject Knowledge Enhancement (SKE) course?

-Remember to look at the modules that you have undertaken during your degree or A-levels, or the experience that you have gained in your career; this may give you more flexibility in choosing which priority subject to train in.
+If you'd like to teach but are unsure of which subject to pursue, look at the modules you have undertaken during your degree or A-levels and the experience you have gained through your career or part-time work for inspiration.
+You will have more flexibility in choosing a subject than you might think.